-A. About this report
+A About this Report

-A1.
-Reporting entity
+A1 Reporting entity

-Japara Healthcare Limited (the Company) is a company domiciled in Australia.
+Japara Healthcare Limited ("the Company") is a company domiciled in Australia.
 The Company was incorporated on 19 March 2014.
-The consolidated financial statements comprise the Company and its subsidiaries (collectively 'the Group' and individually 'Group companies').
+The consolidated financial statements comprise the Company and its subsidiaries (collectively "the Group" and individually "Group companies").

-The Company's registered office is at Q1 Building, Level 4, 1 Southbank Boulevard, Southbank, Victoria, 3006, Australia.
+The Company's registered office is at Q1 Building, Level 4, 1 Southbank Boulevard, SOUTHBANK, VIC, 3006, AUSTRALIA.

-The Group is a for profit entity and is primarily involved in the provision of residential aged care services throughout Australia (see Note B1).
+The Group is a for-profit entity and is primarily involved in the provision of residential aged care services throughout Australia (see note B1).

-A2.
-Basis of accounting
+A2 Basis of accounting

-The consolidated financial statements are general purpose financial statements that have been prepared in accordance with Australian Accounting Standards (AASs) adopted by the Australian Accounting Standards Board (AASB) and the Corporations Act 2001.
+The consolidated financial statements are general purpose financial statements which have been prepared in accordance with Australian Accounting Standards (AASBs) adopted by the Australian Accounting Standards Board (AASB) and the Corporations Act 2001.
 The consolidated financial statements comply with International Financial Reporting Standards (IFRS) adopted by the International Accounting Standards Board (IASB).